zzmic/punched-card-reader/README.md

 ->  Bits: 12 * 80 = 960b

 Punched Card Reader:
-->  Read start detected with an LED indicating presence of card ->  Notify card read start over serial
+->  Read start detected with an LED indicating presence of a card ->  Notify card read start over serial
 ->  Starts with all LEDs off
 ->  Sampling Branch @ 1kHz:
   ->  Samples with LEDs off
   ->  Samples with LEDs on
-  ->  Difference above a threshold comprises sample of either 1 or 0 ->  Reads 12 bits no more than 80 times and emits at most 16-bit words over serial ->  Read end detected with an LED indicating absence of card ->  Notify card read end over serial
+  ->  Difference above a threshold comprises a sample of either 1 or 0 ->  Reads 12 bits no more than 80 times and emits at most 16-bit words over serial ->  Read end detected with an LED indicating absence of card ->  Notify card read end over serial